 The same Spirit is what Jesus promised His disciples in John 16:7.
 Take note that Jesus says “It is to your advantage that I go away; for if I do not go away, the Helper will not come to you;….. “

 That is a loaded statement.
-The whole chapter is one that can plummet the disciples into despair.
-The verse 28 tells us that Jesus was going back to His Father, but He was not leaving the disciples as orphans.
+The whole chapter can plummet the disciples into despair.
+Verse 28 tells us that Jesus was going back to His Father, but He was not leaving the disciples as orphans.
 He says his departure is to the benefit of His disciples.

 The use of a conditional clause “if” means the Holy Spirit will only be sent to us on condition that Jesus departs.